 to require encryption keys or passwords to access electronic data (see Practice Note: Investigation of encryption protected electronic data under RIPA 2000)

 The FCA is not entitled to obtain a warrant to intercept communications in the course of transmission.
-This means that it is not allowed to listen to and record the content of telephone calls.
 This was the position under RIPA 2000 and remains the case under IPA 2016.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.